peteroden/peterodenwebsite/hugoRoot/content/post/AzureEventGenerator.md

 There are a few of ways you can use this:

 * The easiest way is to just go to [https://aka.ms/eventgen](https://aka.ms/eventgen) and use the tool there pointed at your messaging endpoint.
 * I have also published the source out on GitHub, so you can grab the code and deploy it on your own Azure subscription and customize it to your heart's content.
-The repo is [here](https://github.com/codingwithsasquatch/AzreEventGenerator).
+The repo is [here](https://github.com/codingwithsasquatch/AzureEventGenerator).

 ## Feedback

 As always, I welcome any feedback you have, especially pull requests and issues.
-And I hope you ind this tool useful.
+I hope you find this tool useful.